 In 2013, Code Director Nathaniel Calhoun began serving as the Global Grand Challenge Adviser on Education to the Global Solutions Program of Singularity University, interfacing with small teams of entrepreneurs dedicated to using exponential technologies to better the world.
 SU is remarkably networked and resourced within Silicon Valley and exposes students and faculty alike to technologies at the bleeding edge of innovation—often before they are revealed to the general public.
 SU is particularly interested in the potential of Artificial Intelligence to contribute to the education of young people who lack access to teachers.
 Participants are also active in the maker space and in the innovation of superior learning platforms.

 Code’s simultaneous proximity to private sector innovations in Silicon Valley and public sector lessons in best practice from low-income countries ensures a richly informed perspective when it comes to selecting and developing technology-supported educational initiatives.

-Applications and Mobile Learning
+PLATFORM COMMUNITIES and Mobile Learning